ukhsa-collaboration/PHDS_fingertips_py/readme.md

 # fingertips_py

-This is a python package to interact with Public Health England's [Fingertips](https://fingertips.phe.org.uk/) data tool.
+This is a python package to interact with OHID's [Fingertips](https://fingertips.phe.org.uk/) data tool.
 Fingertips is a major repository of population and public health indicators for England.
 The site presents the information in many ways to improve accessibility